janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-5.md

 }
 ```

+Correction:
+- You will need to clear the bits from i to j first

 ### 5.2 Binary to String
 > Given a real number between 0 and 1 (e.g., 0.72) that is passed in as a double, print the binary representation.
 If the number cannot be represented accurately in binary with at most 32 characters, print "ERROR".